shriprem/Goto-Line-Col-NPP-Plugin/docs/CommandLineOptions.md

 * &Dagger; The *CmdProc...* options are not configurable via the [Preferences dialog](https://github.com/shriprem/Goto-Line-Col-NPP-Plugin/blob/master/docs/PreferencesDialog.md).
 For a durable setting of these options, they will need to be manually edited in the `NPP_PLUGINS_CONFIG_DIR/GotoLineCol.ini` file.

-* When any of the listed (`-GLC`) sub-options are not used in the command line, the values specified in the Config File&dagger; (see above) or their defaults (see: [Preferences dialog](https://github.com/shriprem/Goto-Line-Col-NPP-Plugin/blob/master/docs/PreferencesDialog.md)) will be used instead.
+* When any of the listed `GLC` sub-options are not used in the command line, the values specified in the Config File&dagger; (see above) or their defaults (see: [Preferences dialog](https://github.com/shriprem/Goto-Line-Col-NPP-Plugin/blob/master/docs/PreferencesDialog.md)) will be used instead.

 ### Persistent Mode
 To understand the role of the **CmdProcPersist** sub-option, consider a situation where two files were launched with the following command line option:
 ```
-NPP_DIR\notepad++.exe File1 File2 -n8 -c42 -z -GLCb1;d1;f2;h1;p1
+NPP_DIR\notepad++.exe File1 File2 -n8 -c42 -pluginMessage=GLCb1;d1;f2;h1;p1
 ```
 Notepad++ will open the two files in two tabs.
 The second tab will be the active tab.
 In this active tab, the **`-n`** and **`-c`** options will cause the caret to be positioned on line 8 and _character_ column 42.
-The **`-b1`** sub-option will reposition the caret, if necessary, to _byte_ column 42.
-The other **`-GLC`** sub-options will then cause these post-navigational actions: a calltip to be displayed, the caret to flash in block mode for 2 seconds, and the character at this position to be highlighted.
+The **`b1`** sub-option will reposition the caret, if necessary, to _byte_ column 42.
+The other **`GLC`** sub-options will then cause these post-navigational actions: a calltip to be displayed, the caret to flash in block mode for 2 seconds, and the character at this position to be highlighted.

 If you then switch to the first tab, the same sequence of navigation and post-navigation actions will be performed afresh on this tab.